 The Emergency Preparedness for Federal Employees in the National Capital Region, while focusing on the Washington, D.C. area, contains information applicable to employees in other places as well.
 It covers considerations such as emergency supplies to be kept in the office; how to get emergency weather alerts; and general worksite emergency plans and procedures including agency instructions to employees.
 The guide is at www.fema.gov/resource-document-library.

-Dismissal and Closure Procedures in Washington DC
+Dismissal and Closure Procedures

 Employees designated as “emergency,” “emergency essential” or similar terms are expected to report for work on time and stay until dismissed in all circumstances, unless they are specifically excused.
 In some cases, such employees might telework.